raviqqe/doc/pen-lang/announcing-pen-v0-4.md

 ## Conclusion

 We've hit the great v0.4 milestone of Pen!
 It contains new syntax, standard packages, and other complementary functionalities.
-Those featrues include:
+Those features include:

 - The state-of-the-art reference counting GC
 - Parallel computation primitive (`go` expression)